Derrick-Hodges/demothon-2025/README.md

 ### Deploy
 Once modelling is complete deploy to runtime.

-[!NOTE]
+> [!Note]
-Python script being developed to automate this
+> Python script being developed to automate this

 ### Config
 Using the sample scripts adapt to the use case.
 The following parameters will be required
-1. service.name=<service name of micro servce>
+1. service.name=\<service name of micro servce\>
+2. connection parameters=\<conenction to PubSub+ Services/>
+3. other sdkperf parameters

+> [!Note]
+> The demo will run on a single node or multi node event mesh

-## Simulation tools
+#### Simulation tools
+The primary simulation tool is sdkperf.
+The reason for this is the sdkperf feature 'publish on receive'.
+This specifically allows the simulated microservices to read messages and subsequently publish messages int he same trace.
+This leads to much more realistic and interesting traces when demo'ing the DT trace.
+If HTTP requests are relevant to the demo I have also used Postman and even curl